boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 * The funding amount is deducted from the customer or merchant's balance and sent to the source of the entrypoint caller.
 * The status is set to `CLOSED`.
 #### `expiry`
-The `expiry` entrypoing allows the merchant to initiate a unilateral channel closure.
+The `expiry` entrypoint allows the merchant to initiate a unilateral channel closure.

 Requirements:
 * The entrypoint may only be called by `merch_addr`.
 * The status must be set to `OPEN`.

 On execution:
-* The delay period (defined by `selfDelay`) is triggered.
+* The timestamp marking the start of the delay period (defined by `selfDelay`) is recorded.
 * The status is set to `EXPIRY`.
 #### `custClose`
 The `custClose` entrypoint allows the customer to initate a unilateral channel closure.